jaewon415/Budget-Planning-Frontend-UI/README.md

 **Edit plan**: The planner can edit the budget plan.
 The current page will redirect to the Table page when clicked.
 The planner can then edit the plan as one would do with other budget plans.

+**Retrieve**: This operation will bring back the old budget plan from the version history graph database to the plan graph database.

 **Save as**: This will allow the planner to make changes to the initial budget information such as constraints, plan start and end date, etc.

 <p align="center">